UCF K-6 Reading Clinics

 UCF Main Campus

 Would your child benefit from more one-to-one and small group instruction in reading and writing?
 Would you like more specific information about your child's reading performance and at-home suggestions?

-This fall, the College of Community Innovation and Education is offering a reading clinic for K-6 students on UCF's main campus.
+The College of Community Innovation and Education offers reading clinics for K-6 students on UCF's main campus.
 Your child will be paired with an undergraduate education student for individualized support in developing their reading, writing, and thinking abilities.
-Reading and Language Arts faculty supervise the clinic.
+Reading and Language Arts faculty supervise the clinics.
 The final session includes a parent conference with suggested at-home activities.

 UCF South Lake Campus in Clermont